Crepes Without Milk (Dairy Free | Vegan Recipe)

 Savory vegan crêpe filling ideas

-Finely grated dairy free cheese and vegan ham
+Fill with finely grated dairy free cheese and vegan ham

 Caramelised red onion and vegan cream cheese